PdxCodeGuild/Full-Stack-Day-Class/practice/connect-four.md

 # Practice: Connect Four

-Save your solution as `practice/connect-four.py`.
+Save your solution as `practice/connect-four.py`  in a branch called `connect-four` and make a GitHub pull request.

 [Connect Four](https://en.wikipedia.org/wiki/Connect_Four) is a board game.
 Players take turns placing tokens of their color into a vertical grid.